 Is dimethicone bad for the environment?

 I was also concerned about dimethicone’s effects on the environment.
-In the Ullmann’s Encyclopedia of Industrial Chemistry, it is explained how while it is non-biodegradable, it is not found to be harmful to aquatic life.
+Ullmann’s Encyclopedia of Industrial Chemistry explains that it is mostly non-biodegradable, but is not found to be harmful to aquatic life.

 Does it cause acne?